Anosmia: Having No Sense of Smell

 Outline: Anosmia is classified as an invisible disability as a person with anosmia has a lack of the sense of smell.
 Smells trigger memories and feelings, evoke empathy, explore social atmospheres.
 Without smell, the anosmic has no or restricted access to these important facets of daily life.
 Anosmics can not smell anything, gas leaks, chemicals, smoke, rotten food, or soured liquids.

 All human beings communicate (as do animals, reptiles and birds) through sight, sound, touch, taste and smell.
-To not have any of these senses is to be considered disabled.
+To not have any one of these senses is to be considered disabled.

-Anosmia, or the lack of a sense of smell, often seems - to those people whose olfactory systems are in perfect working order - to be the easiest communication disorder to live with.
+Anosmia often seems - to those people whose olfactory systems are in perfect working order - to be the easiest communication disorder to live with.
 Yet, ask anyone who has had their sense of smell taken away from them and you'll find that this sense is seriously underrated and taken for granted.

 It's quite true that no sense of smell means the sufferer misses out on the full impact of such delicious odors as rotting meat or hour-old baby poo.
 It means a drive past the local garbage dump is no better or worse than a drive past a field of wildflowers.
 Body odor has no impact and bodily gas expulsions are a complete non-entity.

 The other side of the coin is, of course, that fresh-baked bread also means nothing, flowers are perfumeless, and the smell of love-partner or child leaves no impression at all.

 Smells trigger memories and feelings, evoke empathy, explore social atmospheres.
 Without smell, the anosmic has no or restricted access to these important facets of daily life.
 Pheromones, the almost undetectable scents that cause attraction between humans, are a lost cause on the anosmic.
 Clueless is often an apt description for the person who cannot detect the "changes in the atmosphere" caused by human interaction.